 Graft Composites: Graft composites consist of other bone graft materials and growth factors to achieve the benefits of a variety of substances.
 Some combinations may include: collagen/ceramic composite, which closely resembles the composition of natural bone, DBM combined with bone marrow cells, which aid in the growth of new bone, or a collagen/ceramic/autograft composite.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Scherer will determine which type of bone graft material is right for each of his Naperville and Wheaton patients.
+Dr. Scherer will determine which type of bone graft material is right for each of his patients.

 Benefits of Bone Grafting

 Bone grafting is a useful tool for many different dental applications.
-Dr. Scherer may recommend the procedure to Naperville and Wheaton patients for several reasons, as it can truly help many different dental issues.
+Dr. Scherer may recommend the procedure to patients for several reasons, as it can truly help many different dental issues.
 Some of the benefits of bone grafting include:

 • Providing a stable base for dental implants, which are small screws that are inserted into the jaw that support replacement teeth.